 These goats have not been ‘developed’ and are eating from nature creating distinctive qualities and a taste of terroir.
 It has a richness and when slow cooked creates the most delicious casseroles.
 It is very versatile and can be dried, cured and made into sausages.
 Legs can be dried for charcuterie.

-They were domesticated prior to and up to the Highland Clearances of 1750’s, their hair, skins, horns, meat and milk all used.
+They were domesticated prior to and up to the Highland Clearances from 1750’s onwards, their hair, skins, horns, meat and milk all used.
 There is evidence there were goats up at the sheilings.
 Upon the Clearances, folk fled, emigrated or were killed, and goats escaped.
 These significant herds form the basis of the Scottish colonies to this day.

 Now they roam wild on estates where some ignore them, others curse them and thankfully some appreciate and nurture them.
 With goat management, you can have a balanced population level while maintaining the overall health of the herd.

-It is possible to hunt native goats either on Ardnamurchan Estate or the Scottish Borders.
+The goat meat is not available to buy however it is sometimes possible to hunt native goats either on Ardnamurchan Estate or the Scottish Borders.

 Classified ‘wild,’ it requires veterinary certificate prior to butchery that is added administration, but there are butchers who will do it and the meat is popular.